Gotten And Got – The Choice Is Not As Simple As You Think

 Making the right choice is not so much a preference but about understanding when each one is the correct option.

-Using gotten and got appropriately
+Using got and gotten appropriately

 If you believe that you can split these two past participles into US and British English usage, it’s a reasonable assumption.
+Looking at the usage of have got and have gotten gives a few clues.

 Have gotten US English usage